 If you are younger than 17 & accused of committing a crime, you need to know what to expect in Juvenile Court.
 Crimes committed by children younger than 17 are called “delinquent acts.”
 If you are found delinquent, a Juvenile Court judge has the authority to sentence you to confinement and supervision until you are 21 years old.
 Below are some basic things you should know about Juvenile Court.
 If you have more questions about you or your child, contact us today.

-1: Can someone search and interrogate me if I’m younger than 17?
+1: Can someone search and interrogate me?

-4: If I’m younger than 17, can the police detain me?
+4: Can the police detain me?

 NO. Children in juvenile court don’t have a right to a jury trial.
-If a petition alleges you have committed a delinquent act an attorney can defend you in a formal hearing known as an adjudicatory hearing.
+If you are accused of committing a delinquent act, an attorney can defend you in a formal hearing known as an adjudicatory hearing.
 At an adjudicatory hearing your attorney will be able to present evidence and question the evidence of the State.

 7: Can Juvenile Court send me to prison?

 NO. But you can be sentenced to confinement in a Youth Detention Center.
 Consequently, you can be ordered to stay in a Youth Detention Center if you are waiting for a hearing date, or if the judge sentences you to time in confinement.

 However, confinement should be considered an option of last resort.
 Alternative options such as a curfew, counseling, and other programs provided by juvenile court can resolve your case and avoid the detention center.

 8: Why would I be in adult court?

 Children younger than 17 can find their case in Adult Court when a Juvenile Court Judge orders a transfer.
 This occurs when your judge decides you cannot be rehabilitated by the Department of Juvenile Justice.